E-wave112/fincra-node-sdk/CONTRIBUTING.md

 **Recommended**: It is possible that the dev/main branch would have been updated before you made a contribution so you can frequently keep rebasing off the main branch while you make your contributions. i.e

-- fetch from origin
+- Fetch from origin

 ```
 $ git fetch origin
 ```

-- then you can rebase off the main branch like so:
+- Then you can rebase off the main branch like so:

 ```
 $ git rebase origin/main